aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

     - When you train a Predictor with either Holidays and/or Weather features enabled, use HPO=True**, or Hyperparameter Optimization toggled on, so you get the best tuned Predictor.
 Make sure you do this before making inferences (or forecasts).

 29. **Add Item Metadata (IM) and/or Related (RTS) data.
 Difficult.**  For RTS, the first time you'll have to figure out the best featurization and import the data.
+To decide which data to use as a related time series start with:

+    - Discuss with your business users to build an intuition of what factors might impact your product demand.
+    - Visualize the data by overlaying it with your target time series to see patterns.
+    - Assess correlation between the target_value and the related variable
+    - Try transformations - e.g. log(price) instead of abs(price)
+    - Try related time series one at a time and trying in different combinations.
+Sometimes you might have to transform your related time series data to see if the accuracy increases.

-Recommended to train a new Predictor using AutoML so you can tell if the new data gets picked up or not.
+    - **Pro-tip:  Train a new Predictor using just CNN-QR**, if possible, so you can tell from the Predictor parameters if the new data gets picked up or not.
+You want to see:

+      ```json
+      "use_related_data": "ALL",
+      "use_item_metadata": "ALL",
+      ```

+    - If CNN-QR is not using all your IM and RTS, it means your data was not found to be useful.
+Time to iterate on the data.

+    - Prophet is the only statistical algorithm that can use RTS; it cannot use Item Metadata.

+    - To use both IM and RTS, you will need to use a Deep Learning Algorithm

     - **If you are trying to forecast "cold-starts" or new products, Item Metadata is required.**  Provide item group names to tie together new products with existing products with longer histories.
+Forecasting cold-starts can only be done using Deep Learning algorithms.

     - To iterate on IM and RTS, it is possible to change the data and perform inference-only.
 See Running an experiment without re-training by API call:  https://github.com/aws-samples/amazon-forecast-samples/blob/master/notebooks/advanced/WhatIf_Analysis/WhatIf_Analysis.ipynb.
 At the moment, forecast metrics are not automatically calculated, so this approach takes a lot more effort, and may not end up saving you time between iterations.

-    - **To get the best accuracy, once you have finalized the IM and RTS fields, train with HPO=True**, or Hyperparameter Optimization toggled on, so you get the best tuned Predictor.
+30. **To get the best accuracy, once you have finalized the IM and RTS fields, train with HPO=True**, or Hyperparameter Optimization toggled on, so you get the best tuned Predictor.
 Make sure you do this before making inferences (or forecasts).
 At the moment, since Predictor metrics are automatically calculated, re-training each experiment with HPO=True, might be the most efficient approach, since your time is not completely occupied and can be spent somewhere else during training times.

 <br>